Why Does Cisco Defense Orchestrator Read FTD Configurations?

 - Click the icon and review the pending changes:

 - If the changes can be deleted, return to CDO and click "Revert Pending Changes."
 At this point, the configuration on the FTD and the copy of the configuration on CDO should be the same.
 You are done.

 - If you want to deploy the changes to the device, click Deploy Now.
 Now the deployed configuration on the FTD and the configuration on stored on CDO are different.
-After about 10 minutes CDO polls the FTD again, identifies this new state, and give you an opportunity to Review the Conflict.
+You can then return to CDO and poll the device for changes.
+CDO identifies identifies that there has been a change on the FTD, and gives you an opportunity to review the conflict.
 See Conflict Detected-Review Conflict to resolve that state.

 If Reverting Pending Changes Fails

-Changes to Firepower's system databases and security feeds can't be reverted by CDO.
+Changes to the system databases and security feeds can't be reverted by CDO.
 CDO recognizes that there are pending changes, attempts to revert them and then fails.
-To determine if the revert failure is due to pending database updates or security feed updates, log on to the Firepower Device Manager (FDM) for the device with the failed reversion and look for the deployment icon in FDM.
+To determine if the revert failure is due to pending database updates or security feed updates, log into the device's FDM console.
 It will have an orange circle indicating that there are changes ready to deploy.
 Click the deploy button to review the pending changes and deploy them or discard them as is appropriate.

 To review configuration changes from the FTD, follow this procedure: